daniel-araujo/click4ever/README.md

 You will need to have `xdotool` installed.

-**Note**: If you have a clean state of the source repository you will need to run autoreconf beforehand:

-	$ autoreconf -i

-You can compile and install this program with these 3 commands:
+You can compile and install this program with the following commands:

-	$ ./configure
+	$ mkdir build

-	$ make
+	$ cd build

+	$ cmake --config Release ..

 	$ make install

-The first command will check if your system can actually compile and run the program and then sets up a suitable build system.
-The second one compiles the program.
-The third and last one will install the program on your system.

-Check the output of `./configure -h` to see how you can change install and compile options.

 ## Contributing